Welcome to issue sixty-nine of Lightspeed!

 With our announcements out of the way, here’s what we’ve got on tap this month:

-All that, and of course we also have our usual assortment of author and artist spotlights, a feature interview with Ann Leckie, and our review column, this month written by Sunil Patel.
+All that, and of course we also have our usual assortment of author spotlights, along with our book reviews and our new media review column.

 Well, that’s all there is to report this month.
 Thanks for reading!